anywhichway/tlx-chart/README.md

 [Table](https://jsfiddle.net/anywhichway/x021fvtj/),
 TreeMap.

-`chart-editable` - A unary attribute, which if present, provides an Edit button the end user can click on to invoke an editor to change the chart type or appearance such as font labels, etc.
+`chart-editable` - A unary attribute, which if present, provides an Edit button the end user can click on to invoke an editor to change the chart type or appearance such as font labels, etc. Note, this editor does not support changing data.
+Use `tlx-chart-editor` element to change data.

 `chart-columns` - An array of column names.
 The value must be inside "${ }" to tell the [`tlx`](https://github.com/anywhichway/tlx) engine to treat this as a JavaScript object, e.g. `chart-columns="${['Element','Percentage']}"`.